The Birth of a Technology Platform

 We set out with the goal of creating a frictionless advisor experience that would drive efficiency and reduce the cost of doing business.
 We’re building it to ensure that Advisor[X] will continue to be relevant as our industry changes and technology evolves.
 With all of that said, the importance of the tools isn’t in the technicalities; it’s about the flexibility that the tools provide.
 This flexibility allows us to hold true – now and in the future ¬– to our vision and ensure that Advisor[X] is the best tool for advisors.

-Third party service providers (OR strategic partners) mentioned are separate entities from IFP and LPL Financial.
+Third party service providers (OR strategic partners) mentioned are separate entities from IFP.